mmhenderson/wm_flex/README.md

 ### To access data:

-Preprocessed fMRI data files can be downloaded from our Open Science Framework repository, at https://osf.io/5pk2z/ <br>
+Preprocessed fMRI data files can be downloaded from our Open Science Framework repository, at: https://osf.io/te5g2/ <br><br>
 That repository includes files "SampleFile_S0X.mat" and "TimingFile_S0X.mat" for each subject, as well as behavioral data (DataBehavioral.zip).
 It also includes the saved results of our decoding analyses (i.e. accuracy and shuffled label accuracy) in files "spat_decoding_results.zip", "resp_decoding_results.zip" and "bound_decoding_results.zip". <br> <br>
 To re-create the files with names like "MainTaskSignalByTrial_S0X.mat", which are directly used by our decoding analyses, you should run the script at:
 Preprocessing/MakeSamples/get_trial_avg_signal_all.m